Humans of New York: Books

 Stanton's first book based on the photoblog, also titled Humans of New York, was released in October 2013.
 Published by St. Martin's Press, the book sold 30,000 copies in preorders alone.
 Stanton was interviewed ahead of release by Bill Weir for an ABC News Nightline story titled "'Humans of New York': Photo Gone Viral".
 As of March 2015, the book had been on The New York Times Best Seller list for 31 weeks and was the number one Non-Fiction Best Seller for a week in 2013 and again in 2014.

 In October 2015, Stanton released his second book, Humans of New York: Stories, which focused more on the stories collected in his work.
 The book debuted in November 2015 at number one on The New York Times Best Sellers Nonfiction List of 2015, and was number one again the following month.

-In October of 2020, Stanton published a book titled Humans containing stories and portraits collected from his travels around the world.
-It reached #1 on the NYT Bestsellers’ list on October 25^{th}, 2020.
+In October 2020, Stanton published a book titled Humans containing stories and portraits collected from his travels around the world.
+It reached #1 on the NYT Bestsellers' list on October 25, 2020.

 In 2022, in collaboration with Stephanie Johnson, Stanton published the first longform piece of writing based on one of his subjects: Tanqueray.
-The Washington Post described it as, “A beautiful, sometimes shocking NC-17 story, kept out of the lily-white, upper crust canon of literature―until now.”
+The Washington Post described it as, "A beautiful, sometimes shocking NC-17 story, kept out of the lily-white, upper crust canon of literature―until now."